Humanities Officer

 Physical Demands

-While performing the duties of this job, the employee is regularly required to effectively communicate, use a telephonic device and/or use a computer.
+While performing the duties of this job, the employee is regularly required to effectively communicate, use a telephonic device, and/or use a computer.
 The employee is frequently required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms.
-This is largely a sedentary role: however, some filing is required.
-This would require the ability to lift files, open filing cabinets and bend or stand, as necessary.
+This is a sedentary role; however, some filing is required.
+This would require the ability to lift files, open filing cabinets, and bend or stand, as necessary.
 While performing the duties of the job, the noise level in the office work environment is usually moderate.
-Stress level may become high during certain times of the year.
+Stress levels may become high during certain times of the year.

-Expected to work a flexible and varied schedule that may include working on evenings, weekends, and some holidays.
+Expect to work a flexible and varied schedule that may include working evenings, weekends, and some holidays.
 Must be available to respond in the event of a crisis as needed.
-Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
+Reasonable accommodation will be made to enable individuals with disabilities to perform essential functions.

 Key Competencies